Strawberry Coulis

-This 3 ingredient (no thickener) Strawberry Coulis is a super versatile sweet sauce and can be made using fresh or frozen strawberries.
-Use it to top cheesecake, ice cream, frozen yogurt, rice pudding, and many more!
+This 3-ingredient (no thickener), Strawberry Coulis, is a super versatile sweet sauce and can be made using fresh or frozen strawberries.
+Use it to top cheesecake, ice cream, frozen yogurt, rice pudding, and many more (vegan, gluten-free).

-Strawberry Coulis (pronounced as ku.li) is a glossy bright red-colored sauce that is made using just 3 ingredients – fresh or frozen strawberries, sugar, and lemon juice.
+Strawberry Coulis is a glossy, bright-red sauce made with 3 ingredients: fresh or frozen strawberries, sugar, and lemon juice.

-It is a great strawberry sauce to make during summers when the markets are flooded with fresh, juicy, and red strawberries.
+It is a great strawberry sauce to make during summer, when it’s strawberry season, and markets are flooded with fresh, juicy, red strawberries.

 Strawberry Coulis is a super versatile sauce that adds an intense strawberry flavor to ice cream, frozen yogurt, cheesecakes, pudding, pancakes, waffles, and many more desserts.
-This vibrant and beautiful sauce adds a sweet tangy taste to your dishes, giving them a distinct taste and appearance.
+This vibrant, beautiful sauce adds a sweet, tangy flavor to your dishes, giving them a distinct look and taste.

-Surprisingly, it is very easy to make at home and much more economical than the store-bought ones.
-The homemade sauce is made using high-quality ingredients and is free of preservatives and artificial colors.
-There is no need to add any thicker in this recipe.
+Surprisingly, it is easy to make at home and much more economical than store-bought ones.
+The homemade sauce uses high-quality ingredients and is free of preservatives and artificial colors.
+There is no need to add any thickener in this recipe.

-You can make this simple strawberry sauce throughout the year using frozen strawberries too.
-Just note that if you are using frozen strawberries, you have to cook them for a longer time, in order to thaw them fully.
+You can also make this simple strawberry sauce year-round with frozen strawberries.
+Just note that if you use frozen strawberries, you’ll need to cook them longer to thaw them fully.

-You will get approximately 3 cups of coulis using this recipe.
-Half, double, or triple the recipe as per your requirements.
+You will get approximately 3 cups of sauce using this recipe.
+Half, double, or triple this easy strawberry coulis recipe to suit your needs.

 Ingredients

-This beautiful red-colored sauce needs just three ingredients – strawberries, sugar, and lemon juice.
+This beautiful red sauce needs strawberries, sugar, and lemon juice.

 Sugar is added for sweetness.
-You can adjust the amount of sugar, depending upon how sweet you want the coulis to be.
-I use raw light brown sugar in my kitchen but you can use regular white sugar too.
+You can adjust the sugar amount depending on how sweet you want the coulis.
+I use raw light brown sugar in my kitchen, but you can use regular white sugar, too.

-Lemon juice adds a bit more tanginess and also helps in the preservation of strawberry coulis, making its shelf life more.
+Lemon juice adds more tang and helps preserve strawberry coulis, extending its shelf life.

 You can also add some orange juice to the recipe.
 Vanilla extract is also a great addition.
-It will lend a sweet fruity fragrance to the sauce that compliments the strawberries very well.
+It will lend a sweet, fruity fragrance to the sauce, which complements the strawberries well.

 How To Make Strawberry Coulis

-Combine strawberries, 8 oz (200 g) sugar, and 2 tablespoon lemon juice in a saucepan and bring to a boil on medium heat, stirring occasionally.
+Combine the following ingredients in a saucepan and bring to a boil on medium heat, stirring occasionally.

 Turn down to low heat and allow to simmer for 10 minutes.
 Stir at regular intervals using a wooden spoon while cooking.